sherry4186/Distributed-DQN/README.md

 # Distributed-DQN
 Distributed-DQN to play CartPole game using chainer

-the Distributed version of DQN (without "Prioritized" part)
+(the Distributed version of DQN: without "Prioritized" part)